 2) Enter your application URL which will in-turn return a URL of the Audio file.

-NOTE: All other formats are not supported (like .mp3, 16Kz Mono/Stereo etc)
+NOTE: All other formats are not supported (eg. 16Kz Mono/Stereo etc)

 Here's an example: